 Kansas History: A Journal of the Central Plains is a collaboration of the Kansas Historical Foundation (Kansas State Historical Society, Inc.) and the Department of History at Kansas State University.

-Book Review Editor Kelly Erby is Assistant Professor of History at Washburn University where she teaches classes in revolutionary and early nineteenth-century American and gender history.
+Book Review Editor Kelly Erby is an Associate Professor of History at Washburn University where she teaches classes in revolutionary and early nineteenth-century American and gender history.
 She is the author of Restaurant Republic: The Rise of Public Dining in Boston (2016).
 She received her Ph.D. from Emory University.